-Wouter T. van Kempen was elected Chief Executive Officer of DCP Midstream GP, LLC on January 1, 2013.
-Mr. van Kempen is also the President and Chief Executive Officer for DCP Midstream, LLC, the owner of our General Partner, since January 1, 2013.
+Wouter T. van Kempen was elected Chairman and member of the Board of DCP Midstream GP, LLC on January 1, 2014 and CEO of DCP Midstream GP, LLC on January 1, 2013.
+Mr. van Kempen is also the Chairman, President and Chief Executive Officer for DCP Midstream, LLC, the owner of our General Partner, since January 1, 2013.
 Mr. van Kempen was previously the President and Chief Operating Officer of DCP Midstream, LLC from September 2012 until January 1, 2013.
-Prior to that time, Mr. van Kempen was President, Gathering and Processing, of DCP Midstream from January 2012 to August 2012, President, Midcontinent & Permian Business Units, and Chief Development Officer from June 2011 to December 2011 and President, Midcontinent, and Chief Development Officer from August 2010 to May 2011.
-Prior to joining DCP Midstream in 2010, Mr. van Kempen was President of Duke Energy Generation Services from September 2006 to July 2010 and Vice President of Mergers and Acquisitions from December 2005 to September 2006.
+Prior to that time, Mr. van Kempen was President, Gathering and Processing, of DCP Midstream, LLC from January 2012 to August 2012; President, Midcontinent & Permian Business Units, and Chief Development Officer from June 2011 to December 2011; and President, Midcontinent, and Chief Development Officer from August 2010 to May 2011.
+Prior to joining DCP Midstream, LLC in 2010, Mr. van Kempen was President of Duke Energy Generation Services from September 2006 to July 2010 and Vice President of Mergers and Acquisitions from December 2005 to September 2006.
 Mr. van Kempen joined Duke Energy in 2003 and served in a number of management positions.
 Prior to Duke Energy, Mr. van Kempen was employed by General Electric, where he served in increasing roles of responsibility becoming the staff executive for corporate mergers and acquisitions in 1999.
-Mr. Van Kempen graduated from Erasmus University Rotterdam with a master's degree in business economics.
+Mr. van Kempen graduated from Erasmus University Rotterdam with a master's degree in business economics.
 He has extensive business and financial training from General Electric, Harvard Business School, Kellogg Graduate School and IMD International Switzerland.

 William S. Waldheim was elected President of DCP Midstream GP, LLC in September 2012 and was elected as a director in January 2013.
-Prior to that time, Mr. Waldheim was President, NGL, of DCP

-Midstream, LLC and served in that position since 2011.
+Prior to that time, Mr. Waldheim was President, NGL, of DCP Midstream, LLC and served in that position since 2011.
 Prior to that time, Mr. Waldheim was President of DCP Midstream, LLC's northern business unit since 2009 where he was responsible for executive management of commercial and operations of the assets in the Midcontinent, Rocky Mountain, Michigan and Gulf Coast regions as well as the downstream marketing of gas, NGLs and condensate.
-From 1999 to 2009, Mr. Waldheim served in a variety of commercial and operational executive management positions at DCP Midstream.
+From 1999 to 2009, Mr. Waldheim served in a variety of commercial and operational executive management positions at DCP Midstream, LLC.
 Prior to joining DCP Midstream, Mr. Waldheim served in a number of executive management positions with Union Pacific Fuels, Inc. Mr. Waldheim has over 30 years of experience in the energy industry and has previously served on the boards of various energy industry groups including the National Propane Gas Association and the Propane Education & Research Council.
 Mr. Waldheim currently serves on the board of directors of the Colorado Oil & Gas Association and the Rocky Mountain Chapter of Junior Achievement.